-Strawberry clipper weevil - This is a small 3/16 inch (5 mm) long reddish brown weevil with bluish black wing covers.
-Clippers lay their eggs into flower buds and severe stems just below the flower buds, leaving the clipped buds to dangle.
-Eggs are inserted into the dangling flower buds.
-Larvae develop within the buds, which typically fall to the ground.
-Generally, blackberries compensate well for bud loss due to clipper injury.
-Consult your local specialist for recommended treatment thresholds before making application.
+Strawberry clipper weevil - This is a small 3/16 inch (5 mm) long reddish-brown weevil with bluish-black wing covers.
+Clippers lay a single egg inside a flower bud, and then girdle the bud, preventing it from opening and exposing the developing larva.
+The adult female then clips the stem so that the bud hangs down or falls to the ground.
+Generally, blackberries compensate well for bud loss due to clipper injury, but harvest can be delayed as a result of extensive injury.
+Treatment is rarely needed, because economically significant damage is rare.
 Please note that all insecticides listed for strawberry clipper weevil control are highly toxic to honey bees and other pollinators.
 Bloom applications are not recommended.